2. Chalcolithic and Bronze Age

 Alampra Early Bronze Age Town

 Alampra Mouttes stands as one of Cyprus’s most significant Middle Bronze Age settlements.
 Located in central Cyprus near the modern village of Alampra, this archaeological site provides rare evidence of prehistoric urban life and early copper metallurgy between 1900 and 1650 BC.
-The excavated remains reveal a substantial community that occupied a strategic position close to copper ore deposits at the foothills of the Troodos Mountains. wikipedia-org The archaeological site occupies the northeast facing flank of a ridge between two hills called Mouttes and Spileos.
+The excavated remains reveal a substantial community that occupied a strategic position close to copper ore deposits at the foothills of the Troodos Mountains.
+The archaeological site occupies the northeast facing flank of a ridge between two hills called Mouttes and Spileos.
 The settlement consists of multi room rectangular houses built from local limestone and flint, with walls still standing in several areas.
-During its period of occupation, Alampra functioned as a largely self sufficient agricultural and…
+During its period of occupation, Alampra functioned as a largely self sufficient agricultural and metallurgical…

 Read more